CootCraig/ajax_sinatra_20120618/README.md

 ## Collecting the Inbound events

-The phone switch is programmed so that the inbound phone numbers, say 800-123-4567, is referenced by the last 4 digits, 4567, known as a "Vector Directory Number" (VDN).
+The phone switch is programmed so that the inbound phone numbers, say 800-123-4567, are referenced by the last 4 digits, 4567, known as a "Vector Directory Number" (VDN).

 After a lot of experimentation I find that VDN is accessed through the DLL as separate network socket.